JusticeBringer/WhatsOn/README.md

 1. user stories (minimum 10), backlog creation - 2 pts
 2. design/architecture/UML - 2 pts
 3. source control (branch creation, merge/rebase, minimum 10 commits) - 2 pts
-4. teste automate (unit or integration) - minimum 5 - 3 pts
+4. automation testing (unit or integration) - minimum 5 - 3 pts
 5. bug reporting - 1 pt
 6. using a build tool - 1 pt
 7. refactoring (minimum 1), code standards - 1 pt
 8. design patterns - 1 pt

-Note: It is not a mistake that the sum of the points is 13, not 10.
+Observation: It is not a mistake that the sum of the points is 13, not 10.
 In this way you can choose which sub-points you make to get a grade of 10.

 ## Project idea